José Antonio de Mendoza, 3rd Marquis of Villagarcía: Scientists

 Another French influence on science in the colony was Louis Godin, another member of the meridian expedition.
 He was appointed cosmógrafo mayor by Viceroy Mendoza.
 The duties of cosmógrafo mayor included publishing almanacs and sailing instructions.
 Other French scientists in Peru at this time were Charles Marie de La Condamine and Pierre Bouguer.

 Later career

-Also during his tenure, an Indigenous peoples revolt for freedom occurred at Oruro (1739) and another led by Juan Santos Atahualpa broke out in 1742 in Oxabamba.
-This latter revolution gained support in all the native tribes, and also among Mestizos and poor Spaniards.
-The revolutionaries intent was to drive the Spaniards from Peru.
-They were unable to do so, but neither were the Spaniards able to defeat them.
+During Mendoza's tenure as Viceroy, an Indigenous revolt led by Juan Santos Atahualpa broke out in 1742.
+This revolt, known as the Juan Santos Rebellion was supported by all the jungle Indians in the Yungas region, and also had support from some mountain Indians like the Quechua.
+This rebellion was the largest war between Spain and Peruvian Indians since the Conquest of the Incas in the 1500s.
+Viceroy Mendoza was unable to quell the rebellion, and he left his successor José de Velasco to deal with it.